franioWas/G11_CS_Project/WORKPLAN.md

 ### May 23:
 1. allow both client and server to send custom messages -- FAIL
 ### June 4:
-1. finish what was goal 1 on may 23
+1. finish what was goal 1 on may 23 - PARTIAL SUCCES: CAN SEND A CUSTOM MESSAGE OF UP TO 30 CHARACTERS LONG NOW, BUT DOES NOT FULLY SEND MESSAGES WITH SPACES
-2. implement basic CLI.
-Commands to have: help command, connect request command, connect accept command.
-When in a chat, make command to end the chat.
-3. allow custom IP to be input through CLI.
-By custom IP, i mean allow the client to choose the ip to attempt to connect to
+### June 5:
+1. allow multiple custom messages to be sent.
+Messages must be able to have spaces.
+## General Goals to complete before June 9: